A/N: Lots of stories going on. A lot of updating to do. Compromise? New story. Don't ask.

 "All wrapped up!" she told the wolf as she made it back up.

 He peered at her, his eyes longing for something before he turned his head away from her.
-Kagome could do nothing but stand there as she watched it walk away and making sure nobody caught sight of him.
+Kagome could do nothing but stand there as she watched it walk away and made sure nobody caught sight of him.
 She still could not explain how he made it in the city like this since there was no forest or any area he could have come from.
 Maybe it was how he got injured; he strayed too far from home.

 As Kagome walked away all that remained in her mind were those blue piercing eyes.